praydog/uevr-docs/src/plugins/blueprint.md

 Some functions explicitly require `Load Blueprint Code` to be enabled, not just the aiming options.

-For more information on these functions, visit the [Unreal Engine documentation](https://docs.unrealengine.com/4.27/en-US/BlueprintAPI/Input/HeadMountedDisplay/)
+For more information on these functions, visit the [Unreal Engine documentation](https://docs.unrealengine.com/5.0/en-US/BlueprintAPI/Input/HeadMountedDisplay/) (UE 5.x XRTracking nodes).

 ### Head Mounted Display: Is Head Mounted Display Enabled

-Always works on < 4.18. >= 4.18, `Load Blueprint Code` must be explicitly enabled for this to work.
+Always works on < 4.18. >= 4.18, `Load Blueprint Code` must be explicitly enabled for this to work when using native UFunction hooks.

+### Head Mounted Display: Is Head Mounted Display Connected

+Returns whether the HMD is currently connected.
+Implemented via `IHeadMountedDisplay::IsHMDConnected`.
 ### Head Mounted Display: Get Device Pose

-This one only works for the HMD for now.
-Bit of a hacky implementation, but it works.
+Backed by `IXRTrackingSystem::GetCurrentPose` (vtable hook).
+Returns the HMD transform.
 ### Head Mounted Display: Get Orientation And Position

-Gets data about the HMD transform. `Load Blueprint Code` must be explicitly enabled for this to work on >= 4.18.
+`Load Blueprint Code` must be explicitly enabled for this to work on >= 4.18 (native hook only).

 ### Head Mounted Display: Get Motion Controller Data